Skip to main content

 Many people with NAFLD experience fatigue, bloating, and mild abdominal discomfort without realizing it is linked to liver health.
 As hepatic fat deposits increase, liver function tests may show elevated enzyme levels, signaling metabolic dysfunction.
 Identifying symptoms early can help prevent disease progression.

-This Article Explores How Blood Sugar Impacts Liver Function
+This Article Explores How nutritional deficiencies and blood sugar imbalances Impact Liver Function

 This article will examine how insulin resistance, glucose metabolism, and dietary habits contribute to NAFLD.
 It will also highlight evidence-based lifestyle changes, hepatic detoxification strategies, and medical insights to help reverse fatty liver and prevent further complications.